AsaTyr2018/DevTransfer/README.md

 A simple API transfer tool for small or bulk data.

-This repository contains the foundation for **DevTrans**, including a FastAPI server and a placeholder web admin panel styled with Bootstrap's Darkly theme.
+This repository contains the foundation for **DevTrans**, including a FastAPI server, a web admin panel and a minimal CLI written in Go.

 ## Running the Server